Learning a challenging, engaging curriculum in an environment that suits you!

 Student Coursework Assessment

 Each course has an HQT teacher who evaluates the written work of the student.
-Most coursework is from the PLATO curriculum and is automatically graded by the software program.
+Most coursework is from the Virtual Learning Academy (VLA) curriculum and is automatically graded by the software program.
 A student must achieve 80% or above on a mastery test to be able to move forward with the curriculum.
 There are four grades available in the FDA curriculum: A, B, C or Rethink/Redo.